RosaeNLG/rosaenlg/packages/synonym-optimizer/README.md

 *The lowest score the better.*

+_Fully supported languages_ are *French* *German* *English* and *Italian*.

-How it works:
+What it does / How it works:

-* single words are extracted thanks to a tokenizer `wink-tokenizer`, lowercased, and stemmed using `snowball-stemmer`
+* single words are extracted thanks to a tokenizer `wink-tokenizer`
+* words are lowercased
+* stopwords are removed
-* stopwords are removed (you can customize the list of stopwords)
+  * for fully supported languages, a default stopwords list is included, which you can customize
+  * for all other languages, no default list is included, but you can provide a custom stop words lists
+* for fully supported languages, words are stemmed using `snowball-stemmer` (for all other languages: no stemming)
-* when the same word appears multiples times, it raises the score depending on the distance of the two occurrences (if the occurrences are closes it raises the score a lot).
+* when the same word appears multiples times, it raises the score depending on the distance of the two occurrences (if the occurrences are closes it raises the score a lot)

 Designed primarly to test the output of a NLG (Natural Language Generation) system.

-Works for English, German, French and Italian.

 The stemmer is not perfect.
 For instance in Italian, _cameriere_ and _cameriera_ have the same stem (_camerier_), while _camerieri_ and _cameriera_ have a different one (_camer_ and _camerier_).